-To learn if sledding and skating areas are open, call our seasonal info line at 330-865-8060 and follow @metro_parks on Twitter.
+To learn if sledding and skating areas are open, scroll below and follow @metro_parks on Twitter.

 You can borrow snowshoes – for free – from the Liberty Park Nature Center (9999 Liberty Rd., Twinsburg).
 Click here for building hours.

 Snowshoes may not leave the park, may only be used on Bluebird Trail, and must be returned by 4:45 p.m. on the date of the loan.
 A signed waiver is required.

 Please call the nature center for availability and an inventory of sizes: 330-487-0493.

 The best conditions for sledding include frozen ground with at least two inches of snow cover.
 Remember to walk up the side of sled hills, not in the center where you may be in the path of moving sleds.
 Sledding is prohibited on trails and wooded hills.